The Cliffs at North Shore - a high point for walking in Blackpool

 Cliff lift at Blackpool North Shore Boating Pool

-Built in 1930, it was awarded Grade 2 Listed Building status on 8 March 2010.
+Awarded Grade 2 Listed Building status on 8 March 2010 and originally built in 1930.
 Externally it looks much the same as it did in its heyday, albeit with a few modifications.
-Sadly, it’s now closed, but a handy seafront landmark.

-It’s right next to the old Boating Pool – the oval headland that sticks out into the sea.
+Sadly, it’s now closed, but it’s a handy seafront landmark.
+Find it right next to the old Boating Pool – the oval headland that sticks out into the sea.
 That’s now a karting track, but its original use holds fond memories with many of you!

 The Rocks of North Shore Cliffs